Under new (and awesome) ownership as of Aug 2023

 - Wide dock with shaded loungers

-- Tiki Teal’s restaurant, serving breakfast, lunch, and dinner (open to the public on Saturdays)
+- Tiki Teal’s Bar & Grill; serves breakfast, lunch, and dinner (open to the public on Saturdays)

 How’s the location of Playa Sonrisa?

 You’ll find the entrance to Playa Sonrisa only 7 km / 4.3 mi up the north beach road from the town of Xcalak.
 Park your vehicle, then follow the signs along the pathway to the front desk.

 Fences separate the property’s beach area from the neighbors (all of whom are respectful of Playa Sonrisa’s nude beach).
 Suites are set back from the water, making for a wide beach dotted with palm trees, chairs, loungers, and hammocks.
-Enjoy the sunrise, sip a cold beverage, or simply watch the pelicans fishing in the water.
+Enjoy the sunrise, sip a cold beverage, relax in the natural “hot tub”, or simply watch the pelicans fishing in the water.

 What are the rooms like at Playa Sonrisa?

 There are several types of suites at Playa Sonrisa, and no matter which you choose you’ll have a view of the water.
-Each room is brightly painted and decorated to match its name (like “tortuga” that has turtles or “el mar” with tropical fish).
+Each room is brightly painted and decorated to match its name (like “tortuga” which has turtles or “el mar” with tropical fish).
 Bathrooms have colorful tilework and pieces of coral integrated into their construction.

 Rooms at the Playa Sonrisa resort are simple, with large beds, chairs, tables, convenient places for hanging and storing your clothing, and full bathrooms with hot water.
 Tile floors are cool on your feet, and windows let the sea breeze in to keep your room comfortable.
 If the wind dies down, simply turn on your ceiling fan.
 You’ll probably spend most of your time outside especially with your room’s shaded patio or balcony overlooking the beach.